pejaz/markdown-it-frontmatter/README.md

 ## License

-*markdown-it-frontmatter* is distributed under the MIT License - see the [LICENSE](LICENSE) file for details.
+*vitepress-plugin-frontmatter* is distributed under the MIT License - see the [LICENSE](LICENSE) file for details.